gvishaal7/Power-Management/README.md

 User module contains the list of cars owned by the user.

-Calculations are made in watts(w) and later converted to kilowatt(kW) before storing and/or displaying.
+Calculations are made in watts(W) and later converted to kilowatt(kW) before storing and/or displaying.

 Double is used over float in many places so that the values are more precise.